Housing benefit, frequently asked questions

 Find out more about housing benefit, including how to apply online.

-From 24 October 2018 all working age claimants, in Guildford Borough, with up to two children making a new claim, will need to apply for Universal Credit to help with rental costs, instead of Housing Benefit.
+From 1 February 2019, all working age claimants making a new claim, have to apply for Universal Credit to help with rental costs, instead of Housing Benefit.

 You can still make a new claim for Housing Benefit if you fall into one of the following categories: